Who were they?

 https://www.invaluable.com/blog/mesopotamian-art/?srsltid=AfmBOore1djGqls1FDk1Q-GYcguNHOnijV7UxS3LTDvTQrR5Fn7riwAP

 Their artisans created religious and royal art and everyday objects like pottery, tools and weapons, as part of their practical skills.
 There was no real distinction between artisans and artists.
-The art created was both functional, beautiful providing a valuable insight into both Mesopotamian culture and history.
-Primarily, this refined culture and artworks plus the written word combined to tell the evolving art story, for the first time in human existence.
+This creative artistic ability in their culture and history, is a valuable insight into art as we know it.
+Primarily, the refined culture and artworks plus the written word combined to tell the evolving art story, for the first time in human existence.

 More information here https://www.britishmuseum.org/collection/galleries/mesopotamia#virtual-tour&gid=1&pid=1 and https://www.getty.edu/art/exhibitions/mesopotamia/